hyankov/tinkercadDIY/README.md

 Check out my TinkerCAD profile [here](https://www.tinkercad.com/users/2Q6HAutcLix-hyankov).
 NB: You need to be logged in, to browse profile's projects.

 # Project
+Some of the projects I've done there ...

 ## Beer Opener Game
 [Link](https://www.tinkercad.com/things/82MTuLfEjrp)